 There will be multiple presentations from PhD researchers, and opportunities for young scientists to showcase their work via both oral presentations and posters.

-ABSTRACT SUBMISSION DEADLINE EXTENDED: The deadline for abstract submission has been extended from 31 May to 14 June 2019.
-Researchers must submit their work by 14 June 2019 and they will be given notice of acceptance shortly after.
-Please submit your abstract to email@example.com.
+ABSTRACT SUBMISSION DEADLINE EXTENDED: The deadline for abstract submission has been extended to 26th June.
+Researchers must submit their work by 26 June 2019 and they will be given notice of acceptance shortly after.
+Please submit your abstract to firstname.lastname@example.org.
 More information can be found on the Symposium event page.

 FRAME is hosting the Symposium as part of the charity’s drive to develop better scientific methods for the benefit of humans, animals and the environment and its ultimate aim is the elimination of the need to use laboratory animals in any medical or scientific procedures.